Find the Best Mortgage

 Fixed rates are based on the bond market and can fluctuate more regularly, although once you have locked in your fixed rate, you’ll pay the same interest throughout your term.

-Variable rate discounts are based on short-term bonds, treasury bills and sovereign debt ratios.
+Variable mortgage rate discounts are based on short-term bonds, treasury bills and sovereign debt ratios.
 Variable mortgage rates in Canada will fluctuate regularly.
 These factors remain unimportant to the borrower once they lock in their discount from their lender’s prime rate.
-Their rate will fluctuate as often throughout the year that the Bank of Canada (BoC) updates its key policy overnight rate, which each lender will match by changing its prime lending rate.
+Their rate will fluctuate as often as the Bank of Canada (BoC) updates its key policy overnight rate, which each lender will match by adjusting its prime lending rate.

 Nesto and most chartered banks follow suit on changes to their prime rate, typically overnight, when the BoC changes its key policy overnight rate.